As seen in:

 However, if you do have some work experience, then you must include it in a high school resume format.
 Doing so will make you stand out from other students and employers love hands-on experience.

 Do it like this:

 - Put your most recent job first, going backwards in order for any others.
 This is called chronological resume format.

 - Include place you worked, job title, and period of employment.
 Just the month and year is fine.

 - Write up to six bullet points that don’t just list your duties, but help to show off achievements and skills.
 Employers don’t want to just know what you do, but how you did it well.

 That said, be reassured, all the examples will also work as a resume template for high school students with no work experience.

 Now for a section relevant for every high schooler.

-Don’t be tempted to leave out your education section.
-It’s what you spend most of your time doing!
+Don’t be tempted to leave your education section off a resume for highschool students—templates will look incomplete without it.
+After all, education is what you spend most of your time doing!